 Have a Creative Outlet

-It’s no secret that sometimes, college is boring.
-Classes can seem monotonous and pointless.
-To deal with this, you need to have a few outlets.
+Sometimes, you’ll have courses that feel monotonous or don’t resonate with your interests — even though you need the credits for your degree.
+To deal with this, you need to have a few outlets outside your studies.
 Paint a canvas, snap some pictures or write in a journal.
 Whatever your solution may be, ensure that it stimulates the creative parts of your mind.

 Be Kind to Yourself